TOMToolkit/tom_base/docs/observing/observation_module.rst

 ``detail_url_name`` is optional and is omitted from the minimal example above.
-A facility that leaves it unset is still fully registered -- it has an observe button and observation forms -- but gets no menu item.
+A facility that leaves it unset is still fully registered -- it has an observe button and observation forms -- but gets no menu item in the Facilities navbar dropdown.
 If no facility sets it, the dropdown is not displayed.
-See ``tom_demoapp`` for a worked example, including deriving the namespace from the AppConfig's ``name``.
+See ``tom_demoapp`` for a demonstration of the basics, including deriving the namespace from the AppConfig's ``name`` and ``tom_cfht`` for a fully worked example.

 For ``detail_url_name`` to resolve, the app's URLs must be mounted in the TOM under that namespace.
 A reusable app mounts its own ``urls.py`` through the ``include_url_paths()``